Booth notebook

 Listen for

-Listen for the point where the record suddenly feels larger than the speakers and starts changing the shape of the room.
-Notice how it hands the weight to Joan of Arc by Leonard Cohen off Songs Of Love And Hate (1995) instead of crowding the next move.
+Listen for where the arrangement opens wider than the first impression suggests, especially when the rhythm section changes the floor under the lead.
+Notice how it hands the weight to Black Sweat by Prince off Anthology: 1995-2010 (2018) instead of crowding the next move.

 03later